Coconut Flour Shortbread Cookies (Keto, Gluten-free)

 Absolutely, coconut flour comes from raw coconut flesh.
 It does taste a lot like coconut.

-Below I listed some more gluten-free Christmas cookie recipes to try this Christmas.
+Below I listed some more Christmas cookie recipes to try this Christmas.

 More Coconut Flour Baked Goods